-In this article I will give you a simple guide to crochet abbreviations.
+In this article I will give you a simple guide to crochet abbreviations including a great crochet terms chart.

 It’s easy to forget once you are established in the art that beginners can have trouble understanding crochet abbreviations.